cgds33/py-redis-dockerize/README.md

 Saves user information to database with json.

-The submitted json takes 9 values and they are "id","first_name","last_name","email","gender","ip_adress","user_name","agent","country".
+The submitted json takes 9 values and they are "id", "first_name", "last_name", "email", "gender", "ip_adress", "user_name", "agent", "country".

 <br>